in28minutes/spring-unit-testing-with-junit-and-mockito/junit-5-course-guide.md

 ### Requirements
 - You should have working knowledge of Java and Annotations.
 - We will help you install Eclipse and get up and running with Maven and Tomcat.

+### Exercises
+- Step 04 - First Unit Test with JUnit - String length() method
+	- Write unit test for Math.min and Math.max methods!
+- Step 05 - Writing JUnit Assertions - assertNull and assertTrue
+	- Exercise : Write assertEquals for two other data types
+- Step 06 - Writing Assertions for Arrays - assertArrayEquals
+	- Spot the bug : Reverse expected and actual values
+- Step 11 - Basics of Parameterized tests
+	- Write unit tests using ints attribute of Parameterized Test for a Math method.

 ### Step By Step Details
 - Step 02 - First Junit Test - Red bar